HQInterview/PHP-Round1/README.md

 This document contains description and requirements for Round #1 of interview for PHP developer position.

 ## Goal

 Verify applicant's ability to work with 3rd party libraries.
 Verify that applicant is able to write clean and testable code.

 ## Requirements

-1) Create Payment gateway library, that could handle payments with:
+1) Create a payment gateway library, that could handle payments with:

 * [Paypal REST API](https://developer.paypal.com/docs/api/)
 * [Braintree payments](https://www.braintreepayments.com/docs/php/guide/overview)

-Library should be designed for adding another payment gateways.
+Library should be designed to easily add another additional payment gateways.

 2) Create a simple form for making payment.
 Form should have this fields:

+* In order section:
+  * Price (amount)
+  * Currency (USD, EUR, THB, HKD, SGD, AUD)
+  * Customer Full name
+* In payment section:
   * Credit card holder name
-* Currency (USD, EUR, THB, HKD, SGD, AUD)
-* Full name
   * Credit card number
   * Credit card expiration
-* Credit card ccv
+  * Credit card CCV
+* Submit button

 Show success or error message after payment.

 Use appropriate form validations.

 3) Save order data + response from payment gateway to database table.

-4) Fork this library on github, push your solution and request pull request.
+4) Fork this library on GitHub, push your solution and create a pull request.

+## Bonus question

+* How would you handle security for saving credit cards?

 ## Specification

 * Create your own sandbox accounts for Paypal and Braintree
-* Implement only single payment with credit card.
-No need to implement saving credit card and authorization of payments.
+* To make it easier, implement only **single payment** with credit card.
+No need to implement saving credit card and authorization of payments (unless you really want to try it out).
-* Use different gateway based on this rules:
+* After submitting the form, use a different gateway based on these rules:
-  * if credit card type is AMEX, use Paypal
+  * if credit card type is AMEX, then use Paypal.
-  * if currency is USD, EUR, or AUD, use Paypal.
-Use Braintree for others
+  * if currency is USD, EUR, or AUD, then use Paypal.
+Otherwise use Braintree.
-  * if currency is **not** USD and credit card is AMEX, return error message, that AMEX is possible to use only for USD
+  * if currency is **not** USD and credit card **is** AMEX, return error message, that AMEX is possible to use only for USD
 * Use any PHP framework you want or no framework at all, it's up to you.
-* Don't bother with any graphics, just simple HTML.
+* Don't bother with any graphics, just simple HTML, simple form, no CSS needed.
+Or just use [Twitter Bootstrap](http://getbootstrap.com).
-* Use only Paypal and Braintree PHP libraries, no other 3rd party library.
+* Use only Paypal and Braintree PHP libraries, not any other 3rd party libraries.
-* Cover code with Unit tests
+* Cover code with unit tests.

-## Bonus question
-* How would you handle security for saving credit cards?
+* The code needs to work after we pull it and try it (no bugs) and should process the payments.